 In Man Before God, the mystic Adrienne von Speyr offers her reflections on this personal encounter with the God who is eternal love.
-Acknowledging the limitations of man in the face of the boundlessness of God, she considers both the various ways God continues to speak to man—through his Word in Scripture, through his Son in the sacraments, though saints and neighbors—as well as the necessity for man to respond.
+Acknowledging the limitations of man in the face of the boundlessness of God, she considers both the various ways God continues to speak to manthrough his Word in Scripture, through his Son in the sacraments, though saints and neighborsas well as the necessity for man to respond.
 Through her guidance, we come to see every circumstance as an invitation to encounter and worship God.

 From this perspective she explores with clarity and simplicity such topics as:

-Adrienne von Speyr was a contemporary Swiss convert, mystic, wife, medical doctor and author of some 70 books on spirituality and theology.
-She entered the Church under the direction of one the greatest theologians and spiritual writers of the 20th century, Fr.
-Hans Urs von Balthasar, who became her spiritual director and confessor for the last 30 years of her life.
-Her writings, recognized as a major contribution to the great mystical writings of the Church, are being translated and published by Ignatius Press.
+Adrienne von Speyr (1902–1967) was a Swiss medical doctor, a convert to Catholicism, a mystic, and an author of more than sixty books on spirituality and theology.
+She collaborated closely with theologian Hans Urs von Balthasar, her confessor for twenty-seven years, and together they founded the Community of Saint John.
+Her numerous books, published by Ignatius Press, are a major contribution to the wisdom of the Church.
 Among her most important works are Book of All Saints, Confession, The World of Prayer, Handmaid of the Lord, and The Passion from Within.